venkateshchary/plogs/README.md

 Pretty Logs allows for custom logs by adding your own formatting.
 This can be done by editing the logging <b>config</b> and giving `plogs` a formatted string.

-The following are the configurable variables:
+The following are all the configurable variables:

 | Variable      | Type   | Description |